About Me

 History of Pho

 When Vietnamese cuisine is mentioned, most Westerners think of Pho which many feel is the national dish of Vietnam.
 Pho (pronounced “fuh”) is a complex noodle soup built in layers with first flat rice noodles, then pickled onions, then thinly sliced raw beef which is then cooked by pouring a hot broth flavored with asian spices over the noodle dish.
-Patrons then customize their bowl by adding herbs, bean sprout, lime, chili peppers, and hoisin sauce and sriracha.
+Patrons then customize their bowl by adding herbs, bean sprout, lime, chili peppers, hoisin sauce and sriracha.

 The development of Pho most likely occurred in the late 1880’s when the French colonized Vietnam and introduced a French beef stew called “pot au feu” which means “pot on the fire” where the French would simmer marrow rich beef bones for hours to make the broth for the stew.
 The Vietnamese most likely converted the word “feu” to “Pho” and created their own Vietnamese version of this “pot on the fire” with a broth flavored with Star Anise, Cinnamon, cloves, coriander, and charred ginger and onions along with marrow rich bones.